 We use the Hubbard I impurity solver derived in Exercise 4b) to solve the Anderson impurity model and dynamical mean-field theory (DMFT) for the Hubbard model on the Bethe lattice.
-All calculations should be done in the paramagnetic phase, where $\langle n{\sigma} \rangle = \langle n{\bar{\sigma}} \rangle$ .
+All calculations should be done in the paramagnetic phase, where $\langle n{\sigma} \rangle = \langle n{\bar{\sigma}} \rangle$.

-The Hubbard I solver can be used on the imaginary frequency axis by replacing $\omega \to i\omega_n$ .
+The Hubbard I solver can be used on the imaginary frequency axis by replacing $\omega \to i\omega_n$.
 For the calculation of occupation numbers on the Matsubara axis the high-frequency tails of the Greens function must be taken into account analytically.

-The parameter $\epsilon_d$ must be set to $-\frac{U}{2}$ to make the impurity solver symmetric with respect to the Fermi energy.
+Set the parameter ε_d to $-\frac{U}{2}$ to make the impurity solver symmetric with respect to the Fermi energy.
+Mind that the lattice only enters through the density of to the Fermi energy.
 Mind that the lattice only enters through the density of states, which is semicircular for the Bethe lattice.

-- a) Use the expression for the d electron Greens function to solve the Anderson impurity model on the Bethe lattice with a band width of W = 4 eV.
-Consider an energy independent hybridization of $V = \sqrt{0.4}$ eV and a temperature T = 0.1 eV.
+- a) Use expression (6) for the d electron Greens function to solve the Anderson impurity model on the Bethe lattice with a band width of W = 4 eV.
+Consider an energy independent hybridization of $V = \sqrt{0.4} \text{ eV}$ and a temperature T = 0.1 eV.
 Plot the density of states of the d electrons. - b) Use the impurity solver of b) to solve the Hubbard model with dynamical mean field theory on the Bethe lattice (W, T as in a)).
-Find the critical interaction $U_c$ for the metal to insulator transition at half filling.
+Find the critical interaction U_c for the metal to insulator transition at half filling.
 Plot the converged interacting density of states.